deutschkihun/app-router-next13/README.md

 This app is a guide repo for app router in next.js 13

 - Routing
-- Server componenet
+- Server component (by default)
-- Loading, error handling
+- Loading, error handling (create loading.tsx)
 - Rendering for optimized page speeds
 - SEO
 - API route handler